SoftDevAndy/discord-coinbot/README.md

 # discord_coin-bot
-A simple Discord chat bot, using the command !coin BTC (or other coin symbol) the chatbot displays basic, current bitcoin info in chat.
+A simple Discord chat bot, using the command !coin BTC (or other coin symbol) the chatbot displays basic, current Bitcoin info in chat.

 # About